-The Year 3 curriculum at the Icahn School of Medicine at Mount Sinai (ISMMS) combines clinical rotations in core clinical areas while providing 10 weeks of elective time for career exploration.
-The schedule is comprised of four 12-week modules offering exposure to ambulatory care across the lifespan, anesthesiology, internal medicine, neurology, obstetrics and gynecology, pediatrics, psychiatry and surgery.
+The Year 3 curriculum at the Icahn School of Medicine at Mount Sinai (ISMMS) combines clinical rotations in core clinical areas with 10 weeks of elective time for career exploration.
+The schedule is comprised of four 12-week modules offering exposure to ambulatory care across the lifespan, anesthesiology, internal medicine, neurology, obstetrics and gynecology, pediatrics, psychiatry, and surgery.
 These modules, which consist of sequential clerkships and electives, may be taken in any order.
-Select students also participate in a longitudinal integrated-clerkship grounded in the foundations of ambulatory medicine and chronic illness care.
+Select students can participate in a longitudinal integrated clerkship grounded in the foundations of ambulatory medicine and chronic illness care.

 Innovative opportunities in the Year 3 curriculum include: